dynamic-and-active-systems-lab/uavrt_supervisor/task_list.md

 Expected time to implement: 1-2 weeks
 Actual time to implement:

-Note: This is purely contingent on whether we have decided on pymavlink or mavsdk.
+Note: This is contingent on whether we have decided on Pymavlink or MAVSDK.

 #### 3. Build radio control system on supervisor node